Current Alerts and Notices (View all)

 The resource recovery map enables you to find locations to drop off construction and demolition waste for reuse or recycling.
 The recent increase in landfill costs makes it even more important to plan your waste drop-off strategically, saving costs and reducing construction waste to landfill.

-The REBRI toolbox is designed to help builders, construction managers, and project managers to manage their building material waste effectively, steering it away from landfills.
-The toolbox provides guidance and an easy-to-complete waste minimisation plan.
+REBRI resources include tools and calculators to help builders, construction managers, and project managers to manage their building waste effectively, steering it away from landfills.
+There is also an easy to complete Waste Minimisation Plan available as a free download.

 Wastehub